-Find out tips and tricks for managing change in your workforce of people feel change is 'always' happening within their organisation of survey respondent organisations were of survey respondents said their experiencing large-scale change
+Find out tips and tricks for managing change in your workforce of people feel change is 'always' happening within their organisation of survey respondents said their organisations were experiencing large-scale change

 CHANGE IS THE ONLY CONSTANT

 The world of work is changing faster than ever.
 With digital transformation, increasingly remote workforces, and the rise of alternative employment models, rapid change has a profound impact on the employee experience.